 Referred GeoSPARQL Classes

 GeoSPARQL (OGC 2012) does not provide scope notes as the CIDOC CRM but extensive descriptions to the semantics of the classes are found in the OGC standards, or respective ISO standards on geographic information.
 Some descriptions are cited here and the references to the sources are given.
-For a more details on GeoSPARQL and in particular subclasses and properties please refer to the GeoSPARQL documentation.
+For more details on GeoSPARQL and in particular subclasses and properties please refer to the GeoSPARQL documentation.

 SpatialObject